Destination X (2006): Event

 The next match was a 4 on 4 match called an 8-Man War match.
 This match saw Team 3D (Brother Ray and Brother Devon), Rhino and Ron Killings take on America's Most Wanted (Chris Harris and James Storm), Jeff Jarrett and Abyss.
 Toward the end of the match, Killings attempted to get his team an advantage by taking Harris' handcuffs and locking him up outside the ring.
 Harris however was able to grab Killings' foot which gave Jarrett the opening he needed to hit The Stroke and pick up the victory.

 The second to last match was an Ultimate X match for the TNA X Division Championship.
 This match saw Samoa Joe defend his title against Christopher Daniels and A.J.
 Styles.
 After Styles went for the X, Joe attacked him with a chair.
 Daniels then kicked the chair back into Joe's face enabling him to climb up and grab the X and win the championship.

 The main event was for the NWA World Heavyweight Championship.
 This match saw Christian Cage fend his title against Monty Brown.
 At the end of the match, Brown attempted to hit the Alpha Bomb however Cage reversed it and hit the Unprettier to retain the championship.
+Following the match, Sting returned and whipped Jeff Jarrett with a belt before Scott Steiner made his debut in TNA.